zaikio/zai-docs/README.md

 ### Navigation Links

-If you want to change the navigation links, please modify `docs/.vuepress/config.js` in `themeConfig.nav`.
-In addition to that you can also setup a sidebar for you guide by either adding it to `docs/.vuepress/config.js` or via `sidebar: 'auto'` (see [Vuepress frontmatter](https://vuepress.vuejs.org/guide/frontmatter.html#predefined-variables)).
+If you want to change the navigation links, please modify `docs/.vuepress/theme/components/MainSidebar.vue`.
+In addition to that you can also setup a sidebar for you guide by either adding `sidebar: 'auto'` (see [Vuepress frontmatter](https://vuepress.vuejs.org/guide/frontmatter.html#predefined-variables)).

 ### Changelog and scheduled changes